Best Free Image, Icon, Font, Favicon and Color Resources

 A beautiful or sexy image is one way of gaining attention.
 On websites, text content can be pleasant to look at using the right font type, size, and color.
 Below are some of the best free font resources to help transform bland words into eye-candy.

 Google Fonts has a huge collection of font families.
 It’s easy to integrate into a web project because it’s hosted.
 There’s no need to install it on web servers.
 It’s downloadable for desktop use.
+Here are more free fonts for designers.

 Google also has Noto, a font family that aims to support all the world’s languages.
 Tagalog is right here.
 To use it, follow the installation instructions here.